The Mengerian Stress Index: From Spec to Live Dashboard

 What the dashboard reveals

-The structural baseline is elevated.
-The MSI baseline has drifted from approximately 0.25 in 2019 to approximately 1.0 in early 2026.
-This is not a function of any specific crisis.
-It is the framework's quantification of the gradual saleability decay across the dollar substitute layer described qualitatively in the previous essays of this series.
-The drift is observable in all five components simultaneously, which is the signature of a regime shift rather than a component-specific phenomenon.
+The structural baseline is elevated and has been drifting.
+The MSI baseline is not a function of any specific crisis; the drift is the framework's quantification of the gradual saleability decay across the dollar substitute layer described qualitatively in the previous essays of this series.
+The drift is observable in multiple components simultaneously, which is the signature of a regime shift rather than a component-specific phenomenon.

 The components are not perfectly correlated.
-PPP and CCB tend to move together; OTROFF and ENV tend to move together; RHD tends to lead the others by 6–12 weeks.
+PPP and CCB tend to move together; OTROFF and ENV (where available) tend to move together; RHD tends to lead the others by a meaningful interval.
 This decomposition is informative because it allows the dashboard to distinguish between equity-market-driven stress (which manifests first in OTROFF and ENV), currency-driven stress (PPP and CCB), and funding-market-driven stress (RHD).
-The framework's most consistent prediction is that the next major event will be funding-market-driven, and the current RHD signal — moderately elevated and rising — is consistent with that prediction.
+The framework's most consistent prediction is that the next major event will be funding-market-driven, and RHD is the component to watch for early warning of that scenario.

-The cross-asset signal is consistent.
-When the framework's diagnosis is correct, the five components all elevate together (potentially with characteristic phase lags).
+The cross-asset signal is consistent when the diagnosis is right.
+When the framework's diagnosis is correct, the components elevate together (potentially with characteristic phase lags).
 When the diagnosis is wrong — when stress is actually idiosyncratic rather than systemic — the components elevate independently.
-The current 2026 reading shows synchronized elevation across all five, which the framework treats as confirmation that the underlying phenomenon is the substitute-layer decay rather than any specific market-segment dysfunction.
+Synchronized elevation across the panel is the configuration the framework treats as confirmation that the underlying phenomenon is substitute-layer decay rather than any specific market-segment dysfunction.

 Limitations and what's still uncertain

-The framework is honest about what the MSI does and does not capture, and where the implementation has weaknesses that future iterations should address.
+The framework is honest about what the MSI does and does not capture, and where the live implementation has known weaknesses.

 The RHD component is operationally weak for non-institutional implementations.
 The best repo-market data is behind paid subscriptions.
 Public approximations (Fed monthly releases, FHLB advances) are reasonable but lagged and aggregated.
 A genuinely real-time RHD requires institutional access.
 Future versions of the framework should explore on-chain repo equivalents (which are publicly observable) as a substitute or supplement.